Intern in the Sacred Valley of the Incas

 - Must hold a passport valid for at least 6 months beyond your stay abroad.
 Note: US Citizens do not require a visa for Peru, as you will be traveling as a tourist.
 If you are a citizen of another country you should check entry requirements for your country.
 This guide may be used as reference.

-- Completion of a travel physical and any recommended vaccinations with doctor’s note release.
+- Completion of a travel physical with doctor’s note release.

 - Pre-departure support

 - 24/7 local emergency contact & program coordinator

 - Guidance by a professional mentor in your field (as available).

 - Project assignments designed to meet your learning objectives and support the local organization’s goals.

 - Letter of Recommendation (Provided based on performance.)

 - Resume review (Feedback and tips on how to present your internship on your resume.)